gvwilson/thirdbit/src/fiction/iffy/index.md

-Iffy watched the foursome head downhill, wondering if it was just an accident that the two accelerated bears kept themselves between their unmodified partner and Benício.
+Iffy watched the foursome head downhill, wondering if it was just an accident that the two accelerated bears kept themselves between their unmodified partner and Ignacio.
 The Marines' infrared would spot them immediately, but even as she had the thought, schematics and false-color visualizations flashed through her head.
-The accelerated bears' tech would dampen and modify their heat signatures long enough for them to look like half a dozen arctic rabbits fleeing from the unmodified bear, while Benício's jumpsuit would—
+The accelerated bears' tech would dampen and modify their heat signatures long enough for them to look like half a dozen arctic rabbits fleeing from the unmodified bear, while Ignacio's jumpsuit would—

 She shook her head.
 It didn't matter.